-Olive-or-Oliver (pronounced “OliverOliver”) is an award-winning queer performance artist, playwright, video artist, musician, hula hoop instructor, and advocate for the singular pronoun, “they”.
+Olive-or-Oliver is a queer performance artist, musician, writer, and advocate for the singular gender-neutral pronoun, “they”.

-Olive-or-Oliver made their cinematic debut with their short film, “Morning”, as part of the Queer Video Mentorship Project at the Inside Out Festival 2012, which has since screened numerous times throughout Toronto, as well as at international festivals in Seattle, San Francisco, Hong Kong, and Seoul.
+Olive-or-Oliver’s first short film, “Morning”, debuted as part of the 2012 Inside Out Queer Video Mentorship Project, which has since screened numerous times throughout Toronto, as well as at international festivals in San Francisco, Seoul, Seattle, and Hong Kong.

-Olive-or-Oliver is white, historically middle-class, a settler, disabled and chronically ill, queer, trans, genderqueer, femme, a former sex worker, a survivor, a witch, and sometimes a womyn.
-All of these identities and experiences inform their perspective and work.
+Olive-or-Oliver is white, historically middle-class, disabled, a trauma survivor, queer, trans, a former sex worker, femme, a witch, a Radical Faerie, and sometimes a womyn.
+All of these identities inform their perspective and work.